 If I have buyer clients that really want a pool, my advice is to find a house that already has an existing pool.
 Instead of you taking the hit, why not take your time, find a home with a nice existing pool, and let the seller take the loss?
 Again, because we are in Southern California, many homes have pools.
 If you have patience and jump on pool homes as soon as they become available, you will save a lot of money in the long run.

-Well I want a specific Type Of Pool
+Well, I want a specific type of pool.

-I will say that there are some instances where a pool brings more value than the average situation.
+I will say that there are some instances where a pool brings more value than in the average situation.
 This is where you have to have a competent agent that understands comparables and is able to competently research the community and find out what value a pool will actually bring.
-An example might be an area of Temecula or Murrieta on a golf course or view homes in Riverside.
-It’s very warm in these areas in the summer and if most of the homes have pools, and buyers are willing to pay up, it might not be a major hit on your wallet in the end.
+An example might be an area of Temecula or Murrieta on a golf course or a view of homes in Riverside.
+It’s very warm in these areas in the summer, and if most of the homes have pools, and buyers are willing to pay up, it might not be a major hit on your wallet in the end.

-Thank you for reading, if you are in the market to purchase a home we have a wonderful VIP buyer program that will save you a lot of money on your purchase.
-If you would like to read more about it please visit http://exploringtemecula.com/why-buy-with-us/
+Thank you for reading.
+If you are in the market to purchase a home, we have a wonderful VIP buyer program that will save you a lot of money on your purchase.
+If you would like to read more about it, please visit http://exploringtemecula.com/why-buy-with-us/.